DevAlanAraki/CI-second-project/README.md

 5. Continue to the next question and repeat steps 2-4.
 6. After answering all questions, view your score and see how well you did.

-## Credits

-The Quiz Lab webpage was created by Alan Araki as a personal project.

-The images used in the quiz were obtained from Google Images and Unsplash.

-The font used in the webpage was obtained from [Google Fonts](https://fonts.google.com).

 ## Testing

 * I tested playing this game multiple times in different browsers such as Firefox, Edge and Chrome.